constantinadrian/Caterpillar_Montessori_MS_1/README.md

   - #### Testing on Different Browsers

-    - The following web browsers were used for testing the browser compatibility and responsive (System:Windows 10 64-bit).
+    - The following web browsers were used for testing the browser compatibility and responsive (System: Windows 10 64-bit).

         1. Chrome - Version 87.0